-I would say this is the best book on the market for the history of the Sherman, and an objective view on its performance.
-It does not get bogged down in the little details that can dominate a book on the Sherman, but covers the history of why and how it was developed very well.
-It is also filled with tons of very high quality black and white photos of the Sherman from all points in the war, including the pacific.
-If there is one book you can buy about the Sherman, this is a very good choice.
+I would say this is the best book on the market for the history of the Sherman, and an objective view of its performance.
+It does not get bogged down in the little details that can dominate a book on the Sherman but covers the history of why and how it was developed very well.
+It is also filled with tons of very high-quality black and white photos of the Sherman from all points in the war, including the Pacific.
+If there is one book you can buy, about the Sherman, this is a very good choice.

 It also looks at the M4 Shermans performance, and after presenting a thorough case for why, concludes the Sherman tank was actually a better tank than the heavier German tanks it faced.
 A conclusion I agree with, and that is backed by data in the book.

-Son of Sherman Volume 1, the Sherman Design and Development, by Stansell and Laughlin: Get This Book before It Goes Out Of Print, It’s That Awesome, to late it’s out of print, but still not insanely overpriced
+Son of Sherman Volume 1, the Sherman Design and Development, by Stansell and Laughlin: Get This Book Before It Goes Out Of Print, It’s That Awesome.
+Too late it’s out of print, but still not insanely overpriced

 If you want to know about the huge number of detail changes between and within model models of the Sherman, with illustrations to show you exactly how all the details differ, or you are a tank modeler and care less about the history, and more about the details of the changes in the design, this book is for you.
 Or you are a fan of the tank in general and buy any book on the tank you can get your hands on.
 Either way, buy this book.
 Do it now while it is still in print and a reasonable price, once it’s out of print, I bet the price gets crazy.

-Well, now it’s to late to buy it while it’s in print.
+Well, now it’s too late to buy it while it’s in print.
 Still, you can find new and used copies for 50 to 60 bucks, so it’s still not overpriced yet, but if you love the Sherman, and or build models of it, or just want to understand all the minute details, you should buy this book ASAP.
-I liked this book so much, when one copy got slightly damaged by a cat, I bought another, and it’s still wrapped in plastic, un-opened.
-It’s a very large book with a huge number of detail pictures taken of surviving Shermans, with a lot of very useful detail drawings, showing all the minor changes made to each model of Sherman as they were produced.
+I liked this book so much when one copy got slightly damaged by a cat, I bought another, and it’s still wrapped in plastic, unopened.
+It’s a very large book with a huge number of detailed pictures taken of surviving Shermans, with a lot of very useful detail drawings, showing all the minor changes made to each model of Sherman as they were produced.

-If this book can be had cheap, or is the only book you can afford, it’s ok, otherwise, this books is really not great though.
+If this book can be had cheap or is the only book you can afford, it’s ok, otherwise, this books is really not great though.
 It still pushes the silly Ronson myth.
 It also fails to really cover the Panthers true flaws that make it an inferior tank to the Sherman.
-It does have some nice photos, and a really great Marine radio transcript.
-It has a lot of good color photos and is high quality paperback book.
+It does have some nice photos and a really great Marine radio transcript.
+It has a lot of good color photos and is a high-quality paperback book.

-This is two books, with the same title; one covers 1944 the other 1945.
+These two books, with the same title cover 1944, the other 1945.
 These books show off Zaloga’s huge picture collection and there are so many photos of Shermans in US Army use you can really exercise your Sherman spotting skills with these books.
-Also a must have for a detail focused modeler, these books are hardbound with high quality paper and very clear photos.
+Also, a must-have for a detail-focused modeler, these books are hardbound with high-quality paper and very clear photos.

 I’ve personally spent hours looking through these books looking for caption info, since many of the pics in it are somewhat common NARA photos, and I have them up on the site.
 These books are also filled with less common photos as well and are worth the money.